im-mou/alias-classname/README.md

 - `aliasClassName(...aliases: string[]): (classnames: unknown[]) => string`

   This is the main function returned by the module.
 It takes aliases as arguments and returns a function to resolve class names.
-It allows you to register and resolve final class names based on the provided aliases and class names.

   - `(...classnames: unknown[]): string`